 Gustaf joined Watsi on March 12th, 2013.
-Seven years ago, Gustaf joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gustaf's most recent donation traveled 8,500 miles to support Allan, a future doctor from Kenya, to fund a life-changing surgery.
+Nine years ago, Gustaf joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gustaf's most recent donation traveled 8,600 miles to support Paw, a Burmese refugee and mother from Thailand, to fund kidney surgery.